 - Further information

-Stryker regards this publication as complying with our duty under para 16 Schedule 19 Finance Act 16.
-This publication applies to the financial year ending 31 December 2017 and we will review and update annually
+Stryker regards this publication as complying with our duty under paragraph 22 (2) of Schedule 19 UK Finance Act 2016.
+This publication applies to the following legal entities: Stryker UK Limited, Stanmore Implants Worldwide Limited, ITAPCo Limited, Imorphics Limited, HeartSine Technologies Limited, Physio-Control UK Sales Limited, Entellus Medical Europe Limited and Vexim UK Ltd for the financial year ending 31 December 2019.
+We will review and update annually.